thejaminator/latteries_private_mono/README.md

 ## Example scripts
 These are evaluations of multiple models and creating charts with error bars.
 - Emergent misalignment.
-Examples to finetune Qwen models on tinker, and evaluate them easily with the 10 freeform prompts from the emergent misalignment paper.
+We finetune Qwen models on tinker.
+Then evaluate them  with the 10 freeform prompts from the emergent misalignment paper.
 [See here.](example_scripts/emergent_misalignment/README.md)
 - Single turn evaluation, MCQ: [MMLU](example_scripts/mmlu/evaluate_mmlu.py), [TruthfulQA](example_scripts/truthfulqa/evaluate_truthfulqa.py)
 - Multi turn evaluation with a judge model to parse the answer: [Are you sure sycophancy?](example_scripts/mmlu/mmlu_are_you_sure.py)